 What if they’re an incredibly shy individual.
 Maybe they’re even intimidated by you a little.
-Maybe you have exactly what they need, but they didn't recognise that from their initial viewing of your profile.
+Maybe you have exactly what they need, but they didn't recognise it from their initial viewing of your profile.

 What you should do is send them a connection request (if they’re your ideal customer or might know your ideal customer or might one day become your ideal customer).

-Don’t fear rejection, and don’t fear being creepy.
-Linkedin is all about making connections to other people in business, so…. go make connections!
+Don’t fear rejection and don’t fear being creepy.
+Linkedin is all about making connections to other people in business, so… go make connections!